 Looking for affordable, straightforward life cover for accidents only?
-Compare accidental death cover.
+Compare accidental death insurance

 Accidental Death Insurance will provide a lump sum payment for death or injury caused by accident.
-This type of policy is similar to life cover only there is no benefit provided for death caused by illness or trauma conditions.
-The lump sum benefit for Accidental Death will generally be paid to the policyholder’s estate.
+This type of policy is similar to life cover however there is no benefit provided for death caused by illness or trauma conditions.

 The reduced level of underwriting required for accident only life insurance means that in comparison to life insurance, there may not be such a significant difference between the preliminary quote provided and what the applicant will actually end up paying each month.
 That said, this preliminary quote might be subject to change based on any significant lifestyle factors that could increase the level of risk they present to the insurer.

 Some common details that are required to receive a quote:

 - Age: Some age groups are statistically more likely to suffer accidental death than others i.e. Males in their 20s are more prone to accidental death than other groups.

 - Gender: Similarly to age, gender can play a role in how the premium is determined based on past claims data.

 - Occupation: Insurers will have different categories for occupations based on the level of risk that they carry.
 Applicants with high-risk occupations may be susceptible to a premium loading if the insurer deems there is an increased chance of accidental death.

 - Hobbies: An underwriter may make additional assessments if the insured is involved in any potentially dangerous sports or hobbies.
 The insurer will usually choose to apply an additional premium loading, exclude the pastime from cover in the policy or ignore the risk and recognise it as part of the general pool of risks.

 - Policy benefits: Some policies will offer additional benefits on policies for an extra cost.
 For example, OnePath Accident Cover Plus offers a lump sum benefit for accidental injury.